 Introduction to Ranked Ballots

-Ever wondered how a ranked ballot election works?
-This one-page resource explains how, including how ballots are marked, how they are counted in the first round, how votes are re-allocated in subsequent rounds if a voter's first choice candidate is eliminated, and how the winner of the election is determined.
+Ranked Ballots Explained: This one-page resource explains how a ranked ballot election works, including how ballots are marked, how they’re counted in the first round, how votes are re-allocated in subsequent rounds if a voter's first choice candidate is eliminated, and how the winner of the election is determined.

-123Ontario • A network of municipal voting reform campaigns across the province
+- 123Ontario: A network of municipal voting reform campaigns across the province

-ACE Electoral Knowledge Network • An online knowledge repository about elections around the world
+- ACE Electoral Knowledge Network: An online knowledge repository about elections around the world